MrRobinOfficial/Guide-UnrealEngine/README.md

 UE_LOG(LogTemp, Log, TEXT("Copied StringView: %s"), *CopiedStringView);
 ```

+You can read more about it on [Unreal's docs](https://docs.unrealengine.com/5.3/en-US/API/Runtime/Core/Containers/TStringView/).

 #### String Builder

 When working strings, you might have to concatenate a lot of string together.
 Sometimes, this can create complex and messy code to read.
 Whilst, `FString` is **mutable** and allows the developer to alter its data without copy a new instance.
 A string builder can still be a very helpful tool.